quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part66_Kernel-based_Fu.md

 ---

 #### Locally Weighted Regression (LWR)
 Background context: Locally weighted regression requires fast ways to perform local regression computations for each query.
-LWR uses a kernel function \( k(s, s_0) \) that assigns weights based on the distance or some other measure of similarity between states.
+LWR uses a kernel function $k(s, s_0)$ that assigns weights based on the distance or some other measure of similarity between states.

 :p What is the key idea behind locally weighted regression?
 ??x
 Locally weighted regression (LWR) involves computing a weighted average of the targets stored in memory using a kernel function to assign weights.
-The target for a query state \( s \) is approximated by summing the products of the weights and the corresponding targets from the training examples. x??
+The target for a query state $s$ is approximated by summing the products of the weights and the corresponding targets from the training examples. x??

 ---